Cursor vs. Copilot vs. Augment: The Enterprise Developer's Guide

 The Decision Framework

-Making Your Choice: Context Quality Over Feature Lists
+Making the Choice: Context Quality Over Feature Lists

 Context quality beats raw speed.
-Give agents the boilerplate work so you can focus on code that actually matters.
+Give agents the boilerplate work so developers can focus on code that actually matters.

 Molisha Shah